laravel-enso/localisation/README.md

 ### Publishes

 - `php artisan vendor:publish --tag=localisation-assets` - the VueJS components and pages
-- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS component, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS assets, once a newer version is released, can be used with the `--force` flag

 ### TO DO